TrubkaU/obsidian/Proxy Android app.md

 There is a solution to proxy [[00 Android]] network calls.
-Here is a article, that described how to enable the proxy server https://medium.com/kinandcartacreated/how-to-easily-proxy-your-android-device-e2ba907de4d9
+Here is an article, that described how to enable the proxy server https://medium.com/kinandcartacreated/how-to-easily-proxy-your-android-device-e2ba907de4d9